 I’ve been a professional writer/journalist for more than two decades, which is odd because I don’t look a day over 21 (please humor me).
 I fell into the world of market research in 2007, back when I thought people who said “quant” were merely mispronouncing “quan” from Jerry Maguire.

 I began my career as an aspiring screenwriter-turn-actual journalist.
-I’ve written features for ESPN the Magazine and the Chicago Tribune, have been quoted in Sports Illustrated and USA Today, but the coolest thing about me is that I’m friends with Eddie Van Halen (yes, that one).
+I’ve written features for ESPN the Magazine and the Chicago Tribune, have been quoted in Sports Illustrated and USA Today.

 I turned my attention toward market research at the urging of a former boss at Rolling Stone who, too, made the unconventional transition from grafs to graphs.
 My unique background affords me the ability to deliver to you high-quality insights and recommendations with compelling flair.
 Unlike many researchers who author “white papers,” I create deliverables with plenty of color.

 As a market researcher, I’ve worked closely with an array of heavyweight clients, ranging from ESPN and NFL to Hillshire to Sears, where I was on the frontlines determining proper methodologies and tactics for both quantitative and qualitative learning streams.

 I cut my market-research teeth focusing on Millennials at TRU (now part of Kantar Futures) for nearly six years.
 While at TRU, I conducted youth-related syndicated research with teens and young adults in 37 countries across five continents.
 From there I moved on to Vision Critical, where I was the online insight-community project lead for both the NFL and ESPN accounts.
 At VC, I spearheaded studies that featured a mix of quant and cutting-edge qual, passive-media monitoring, mobile diaries, screen shares and the first-ever interactive insights community on Facebook.